codustry/healthhub/README.md

-# HealthHub of Healthwork
+# HealthHub
-This library combines both GoogleFit and AppleHealthKit.
-It support most of the values provided.
-Written for Flutter (Dart).
+A forked flutter plugin "health" from [cph-cachet/flutter-plugins](https://github.com/cph-cachet/flutter-plugins).
+HealthHub library meant to be a core health aggregator for Healthwork, capturing data from iOS and Android devices.
+Written in Dart language meant to be use with Flutter.

-A copy health plugin in from cph-cachet/flutter-plugins Supports **iOS** and **Android X**
+Supports **iOS** and **Android X**

 ## Data Types